 When U.S. peacekeeping efforts in Africa and Asia required four instantly deployable United Nations (U.N.) level II field hospitals, ADS led the development, integration and delivery.

-ADS team members strategically packaged all equipment into containers so it could be easily deployed and assembled, providing critical medical care almost anywhere in the world.
+ADS team members strategically packaged all field hospital equipment into containers so it could be easily deployed and assembled, providing critical medical care almost anywhere in the world.

 “While the training process took 10 days, the hospital setup takes just two days,” explained Jen Subasavage, ADS Program Manager.
 Subasavage was instrumental in each step of the hospital development and integration.
 During the delivery in Ghana, she served in an equipment support and logistics admin role.

-Each hospital contains a total of 15 shelters, including:
+Each rapidly deployable field hospital contains a total of 15 shelters, including:

 The hospitals—developed by ADS, HDT Global and the U.S. Department of State—are equipped to provide immediate, 24-hour support for general surgeons and specialists in orthopedic surgery, neurosurgery, anesthesiology, emergency medicine, radiology and critical care.
 Level II trauma centers allow on-the-ground caregivers to provide initial definitive trauma care in the field, regardless of the severity of injury.